-I am thrilled to share with you that there were a lot of new nut free, allergy aware, and delicious foods at the 2016 Winter Fancy Food Show.
+Read about the new nut free, allergy aware, and delicious foods I tried at the 2016 Winter Fancy Food Show.
 I simply can’t hold back so this will be an exhaustive post with over 70 mini-reviews, so grab a cup of coffee or tea, and get ready to marvel as I did at the show and afterwards.

-The Winter Fancy Food Show theme was “Before she enjoys it here, you’ll discover it here” which is so true as over 1500 companies showcased their latest products at the specialty foods trade show.
+The Winter Fancy Food Show is food show and I was on an allergy mom mission to find some nut-free and/or allergy-safe foods.
+The theme was “Before she enjoys it here, you’ll discover it here” which is so true as over 1500 companies showcased their latest products at the specialty foods trade show.
 It’s not a food allergy related event so I scouted out about 100 companies that I wanted to meet over the course of two days.
 It’s my privilege to find the latest and most delicious nut free treats for you.

 There were so many more companies this year with organic, non-GMO, or nut-free selections.
 Some companies have plans to remove allergens from their products.
 Many companies have allergen information on their websites, use allergen advisories on their packaging, or have added allergen testing to their allergen management plan.
 My WFFS recap will include mini-reviews of the nut-free snacks, cooking, and baking ingredients that I found at the show based on some of the following factors: